-It was during the Battle of the Pockets that Wando was wounded.
-According to Zoeth Skinner of the 194th Tank Battalion, a thermite bomb was planted on the breach of the assistant driver’s gun exploding and severely burning Hart’s left leg.
+According to Zoeth Skinner,194th Tank Battalion, it was at Aglaloma Point a thermite bomb was planted on the breach of the assistant driver’s gun exploding and severely burning Hart’s left leg.
 It was determined that his leg needed to be amputated.
 It was reported that his left leg was removed at Hospital #2 at Limay, Bataan.
-He was still in the hospital when Bataan was surrendered to the Japanese and was transported by truck to Bilibid Prison where he was held as a POW.
+Records from Hospital #1, Little Baguio, have Wando listed as a patient, and he was still there when Bataan was surrendered.